kivy/kivy/doc/sources/installation/installation-linux.rst

     :nightly builds:
         $ sudo add-apt-repository ppa:kivy-team/kivy-daily

-    * Notice: Lucid is not supported in stable PPA as Python 2.7 is needed, but not provided by Lucid itself.
-You can find it in the daily PPA.
+    * *Notice for Lucid users*: Support has been dropped in stable PPA as Python 2.7 is needed and Python 2.6 is just provided.
+You can find Python2.7 in the daily PPA, but manual installation is needed.
+    * *Notice for Oneiric users*: Oneiric is supported but uses Python2.6 as the default interpreter.
+Don't forget to set python2.7 as your interpreter for your project. "python", which is linked to "python2.6" won't work.

 2. Update your packagelist with your package manager
 #.
 Install **python-kivy** and optionally the examples, found in **python-kivy-examples**